Help & Frequently Asked Questions

 To help you decide which supplier to switch to, we’ve set up feedback discussions where you can read others’ comments or add your own.
 To post a comment, you’ll need to register but it’s free to join.
 If you’re new to forums, read our forum intro guide.

 Here are the discussion threads for the biggest energy suppliers:

 There is no one cheapest provider.
 The cheapest tariff for you depends on where you live and how much energy you use.
 Give us your details and, using data from MoneySupermarket, we'll search the whole market and find the cheapest gas and electricity deal for you.

 The energy market moves fast.
 Blink and you can miss good deals.
 Plus, what was once the market's top tariff for you can become pricier.
 With the details you've given us, we can constantly monitor the shifting sands and shout when it's time for you to switch.

 3. Alert you when it's time to switch again

-So you don't have to keep track of what's happening, once we know you can save money on your current deal, we'll drop you an email or send you a text (whichever you prefer) to remind you to switch.
+So you don't have to keep track of what's happening, once we know you can save money on your current deal, we'll drop you an email to remind you to switch.
 Can't be bothered to switch for £20?
 No problem, set your savings trigger to a figure that makes switching worthwhile and we'll only tell you when you can save that amount.